Athanasius of Alexandria

 Legacy

-Endured five exiles totaling 17 years rather than abandon the Nicene faith.
-Died in Alexandria in 373, having outlasted every Arian emperor who opposed him.
+Endured five exiles totaling over seventeen years rather than compromise the Nicene faith.
+He died in Alexandria in 373, having outlasted every Arian emperor who opposed him and seen Trinitarian orthodoxy secured across the Church.

 Related Saints